Dr Jill Annison

 2001 Postgraduate Certificate in Learning and Teaching in Higher Education.
 University of Plymouth

 Member of CREDOS (Collaboration of Researchers for the Effective Development of Offender Supervision)

-Member of the Probation Institute and also sits on the Research Committee and Academic Advisory Panel of the Probation Institute.
+Sits on the Academic Advisory Panel of the Probation Institute.

 Roles on external bodies